Dr. Benedict Fullalove

 Critical + Creative Studies

 Dr. Benedict Fullalove received an Honours BA in History from the University of Calgary in 1989 and subsequently studied at the Medieval Institute of the University of Notre Dame in South Bend, Indiana.
 He completed his PhD in Art History at Duke University in Durham North Carolina in 2003.
 Ben's research is focused on questions of wilderness, landscape, and identity, specifically in the context of western Canada.
 He also has research interests in medievalism and in the politics of museums and collecting.
-Dr. Fullalove has taught at ACAD since the fall of 2000, and has served as Chair of the School of Critical and Creative Studies since 2013.
+Dr. Fullalove has taught at ACAD since the fall of 2000.

 PhD Art History, Duke University, BA History University of Calgary